Light Clients for Lazy Blockchains

-\textbf{Implementation and experimental setup.} We implement a prototype of the prover and the verifier in 1000 lines of Golang\footnote{ \ifnonanon The code is opensource under MIT license, and is available at \url{https://github.com/yangl1996/super-light-client}. \fi \ifanon A link to the open source implementation of our prototype was removed for anonymization. \fi }, and set up 17 provers on AWS \texttt{r5.xlarge} instances distributed across 17 data centers around the globe.
+\textbf{Implementation and experimental setup.} We report on a prototype implementation of the prover and the verifier in 1000 lines of Go\footnote{ \ifnonanon The code is open source under MIT license, and is available at \url{https://github.com/yangl1996/super-light-client}. \fi \ifanon Anonymized source code repository is available at\\ https://anonymous.4open.science/r/light-client-lazy-blockchain/. \fi }, and set up 17 provers on AWS \texttt{r5.xlarge} instances distributed across 17 data centers around the globe.
 All provers have ledgers of the same size, but only one of the provers has the correct augmented dirty ledger.
-Each of the remaining 16 provers has an augmented dirty ledger that differs from the correct one at a randomly selected position.
-To simplify the prototype, we do not implement a state transition function $\delta$ (\eg, the Ethereum Virtual Machine).
-Instead, all transactions and state commitments (\cf. Algorithm~\ref{alg.verifier}) are random byte strings.
+Ledgers of the remaining 16 provers differ from the correct one at a randomly selected position.
+To simplify the prototype, we do not implement a state transition function $\delta$, \eg, the Ethereum Virtual Machine.
+(We explore the cost of proving state transitions in the next subsection.)
+Instead, all transactions and state commitments (\cf \ifappendices Algorithm~\ref{alg.verifier}\else \cite[Algorithm 4]{full-version}\fi) are random byte strings.
 We hard code the prover and the verifier such that a state commitment is valid to the verifier only if the prover has the correct commitment in its augmented dirty ledger.
-We run the verifier under a residential internet connection with 300 Mbps downlink and 10 Mbps uplink bandwidth.
-The verifier connects to all of the 17 provers, and arbitrates the tournament (Algorithm~\ref{alg.tournament}) among them.
+We run the verifier under a residential internet connection with $300$ Mbps downlink and $10$ Mbps uplink bandwidth.
+The verifier connects to all of the 17 provers, and arbitrates the tournament (\cf \ifappendices Algorithm~\ref{alg.tournament}\else \cite[Algorithm 6]{full-version}\fi) among them.